jasminehuynh11/jasminehuynh11.github.io/aboutme.md

 Hello!
 I’m Jasmine Huynh, an aspiring AI/ML Engineer and Data Scientist passionate about leveraging cutting-edge technology to solve complex problems and sharing knowledge through research and teaching.

-Currently pursuing a **Master of Information Technology majoring in Artificial Intelligence** at Macquarie University, I combine technical expertise with a commitment to mentoring and empowering others.
+Currently pursuing a Master of Information Technology majoring in Artificial Intelligence at Macquarie University, I combine technical expertise with a commitment to mentoring and empowering others.
 My journey reflects a dedication to lifelong learning, collaboration, and driving meaningful impact in the tech community.

 ---

 ### 🚀 **My Journey**

-My academic and professional paths began in **Business Marketing**, where I developed a strong foundation in understanding customer behavior and strategy.
+My academic and professional paths began in Business Marketing, where I developed a strong foundation in understanding customer behavior and strategy.
 This ignited a fascination with data-driven decision-making and inspired me to pivot toward technology.
-I transitioned to studying **Business Analytics** and later delved deeper into **Artificial Intelligence**, where I discovered the transformative potential of machine learning and research.
+I transitioned to studying Business Analytics and later delved deeper into Artificial Intelligence, where I discovered the transformative potential of machine learning and research.

-In my professional career, roles like **Customer Data Analyst** and **Product Owner** taught me how data, technology, and collaboration intersect to create impactful solutions.
-Beyond the workplace, my passion for **teaching and mentoring** emerged as a core part of my identity, driving me to empower others through shared knowledge.
+In my professional career, roles like Customer Data Analyst and Product Owner taught me how data, technology, and collaboration intersect to create impactful solutions.
+Beyond the workplace, my passion for teaching and mentoring emerged as a core part of my identity, driving me to empower others through shared knowledge.

 ---